holaphil/garbarnation-aab73/content/pages/episodes/the-hoffrosehaus.md

   - content/data/tags/tag-pf4xrx6r0.json
   - content/data/tags/tag-82axc7aw2.json
 excerpt: >-
-  Steve Rosenthal's bar is a refuge for happy hour, family dinners, or just a place to hang out and decompress after a long day in the home office.
+  Steve Rosenthal's GarBar is a refuge for happy hour, family dinners, or just a place to hang out and decompress after a long day in the home office.
 thumb_image_alt: Maplewood Garage Bar owner John Garbarino tour of The GarBar
 image_alt: 'The GarBar owner John Garbarino in Maplewood, NJ'